methaveelu/Mern-finance-dashboard/README.md

 ## Project Setup:

 # Frontend Development:
+_Development environment_
-* Development environment - Vite was chosen over Create React App (CRA) as it offers a significantly faster dev server than Create React App (CRA), providing quicker reloads during development.
+Vite was chosen over Create React App (CRA) as it offers a significantly faster dev server than Create React App (CRA), providing quicker reloads during development.
 However, Vite's speed advantage is focused on the development environment, not deployment.
 Thereafter, the dependencies are installed for the usage of MUI, Redux, and Redux Toolkit.

+_Webpage design_
-* Webpage design - To create a grid-styled dashboard with customizable labeled grids using Material-UI's Box component, it is possible to replicate the functionality of CSS's grid-template-areas property.
+To create a grid-styled dashboard with customizable labeled grids using Material-UI's Box component, it is possible to replicate the functionality of CSS's grid-template-areas property.
 By leveraging the Box component's style properties, you can define the layout and customize the size, color, and other attributes of the grids.

+_Data Visualization_
 To visualize the business data, Recharts was used to create area charts, line charts, bar charts, pie charts, and scatter plots.
 Next, to display the lists of products and orders, the Data Grid library is utilized to easily set up and populate the tables with the required information.

 On the predictions page, the objective is to display a projection of future revenue for a particular company.
 Using the  regression-js javascript module, a best-fit regression line can be plotted based on the trending revenue data to provide estimated future revenue predictions.

+_State Management_
+Redux is utilized to manage the state of the application.
+To overcome some of the common pain points associated with setting up the Redux, the Redux Toolkit (RTK) helps to reduce the boilerplate code. such as action creators and reducers, by offering a concise and intuitive API.

 3) Backend Development: